 The use of relocatable classrooms on a short-term basis has proven to be successful in providing schools the space necessary to deliver educational programs.
 Relocatable classrooms provide an interim learning environment for students until permanent capacity can be constructed.
 Relocatable classrooms also enable the school system to avoid significant capital investment where building needs are only short term.
 The number of relocatable classrooms in use grew dramatically as program initiatives described under Objective 1 were implemented and enrollment increased.
 The number of relocatable classrooms declined between 2005 and 2008 as enrollment plateaued and capacity projects opened.
 However, with enrollment increases since 2008, the number of relocatable classrooms started to increase.
-See Appendix H for the list of relocatable classrooms in use for the 2024-2025 school year.
+See Appendix H for the list of relocatable classrooms by school location.